 The cusp of Summer and Fall always feels bittersweet to me.
-It’s the turning point between my two favourite seasons, so I always feel a bit wistful when one has ended, yet excited for the other to follow.
-Freckled shoulders and tan lines showing signs of a summer well spent, start to fade just as the leaves begin to turn amber and the air gets a little crisper.
+It’s the turning point between my two favourite seasons, so I always feel a bit wistful when one season ends, yet excited for the other to follow.

+With a new seasonal chapter beginning, I reflect on the summer that just resumed.
 Although we’ve managed to partake in a lot of urbanite leisure, the main event that we were looking forward to the most actually involved us leaving the city, at the end of the summer.

 The campground we go to has an active marina and beautiful beach to spend the day.
 In previous years, my boyfriend would bring up his family boat and we’d cruise along the scenic lake, but this year we opted to laze around beach instead.

 On the days we felt like stretching our legs and breaking a sweat, we traded blue waters for green trails.
 We’ve been to this campground numerous times but never actually hiked there (since we’d normally hang out on the boat).